Nils-TUD/Escape/README.md

       with pipes, io-redirection, path-expansion, background-jobs, arithmetic,
       loops, if-statements, functions, variables and arrays.
 The interpreter is realized with flex and bison.
-    * cat, chmod, chown, cut, date, dd, dump, grep, groups, head, kill, less, ln, ls, mkdir, more, mount, ps, readelf, rm, rmdir, sort, stat, sync, tail, time, top, umount, users, wc: The well-known UNIX-tools.
+    * cat, chmod, chown, cp, cut, date, dd, dump, grep, groups, head, kill, less, ln, ls, mkdir, more, mount, mv, ping, ps, pstree, readelf, rm, rmdir, sort, stat, sync, tail, time, top, umount, users, wc: The well-known UNIX-tools.
       They don't do exactly the same and are, of course, much simpler, but in principle they are intended for the same things.
     * ts: analogously to ps, ts lists all threads
     * power: for reboot / shutdown using init.
     * keymap: A tool to change the current keymap (us and german is available)
     * vtctrl: A tool for changing the size of the vterm, i.e. the video-mode.
     * lspci/lsacpi: list PCI-devices and ACPI tables
+    * lscpu: list CPUs and decode cpuid information
+    * net-link: a tool for managing the network links (similar to ifconfig)
+    * net-arp: a tool to manage the ARP tables
+    * net-routes: a tool to manage the routing tables
     * ...